Griffan/FASTQuick/Readme.md

 --RefVCF         [String] Reference panel VCF with genotype information, for generation of .UD .mu .bed files[Optional]
 ```

-This step is a described in of our other tool VerifyBAMID2[https://github.com/Griffan/VerifyBamID].

 ### Generate Final Report

 Usage: